-2006 (since the revocation was not signed and did not become effective prior to December 31, 2006) or for 2007 (since the revocation only became effective for taxes arising on or after December 31, 2007).
-Simply put, it is Woods's position that the Commission's revocation of the certificates is void as to 2006 and 2007 taxes.
+Thus, Woods argues, the Commission's revocation of the certificates had no valid effect on the exemptions for 2006 (since the revocation was not signed and did not become effective before December 31, 2006) or for 2007 (since the revocation only became effective for taxes arising on or after December 31, 2007).
+Simply put, it is Woods's position that the Commission's revocation of the certificates is void with respect to 2006 and 2007 taxes.

-The City of Kentwood contends on appeal, as it argued below, that even if the Commission erred by retroactively revoking Woods's exemption certificates, Woods's challenge is improper.
-According to the City, because MacDonald's failed to appeal the Commission's decision to the circuit court within 60 days as provided by law.27 his later challenge is an impermissible collateral attack on that decision.
+Kentwood contends on appeal, as it argued below, that even if the Commission erred by retroactively revoking the exemption certificates, Woods's challenge is improper.
+According to the city, because MacDonald's failed to appeal the Commission's decision to the circuit court within 60 days as provided by law,27 his later challenge is an impermissible collateral attack on that decision.
 We conclude that Woods's challenge is an impermissible collateral attack.